 You know how some horror movies just aren't scary?
-How they just can't inspire any sense of dread or terror, no matter how hard they try?
+How they fail to inspire any sense of dread or terror, no matter how hard they try?
 Well, sometimes the opposite can happen!

 There are many non-horror movies that are so good at developing characters and establishing moods that they end up being quite creepy and dreadful, sucking you into a world of disturbing psyches, unusual behaviors, and eerie atmospheres.

-If you want to be creeped out but not in a scary way, here are our picks for the best low-key creepy movies that aren't horrors.
-They're just dramas and thrillers done incredibly well.
+If you want to be creeped out but not in the typical horror movie way, here are the best creepy movies that aren't horrors.

 10. Little Joe (2019)